tsouche/learn-docker/tutorial.md

 ```
 Notice that CONTAINER ID matches what is displayed on [http://localhost:4000](http://localhost:4000).

 Now, you will use `docker container stop` to end the process, using the CONTAINER ID to tell which container should be stopped.
-Docker will need few seconds to actually stop the container, and it will d, like so:
+Docker will need few seconds to actually stop the container, and it will output the container ID once it is done.
+In parallel, you can refresh the web page on [http://localhost:4000](http://localhost:4000) until the container stops, and you will then see the `Unable to Connect` page.

 ```
 $ docker container stop 1fa4ab2cf395